Human Performance

 Human Performance Principles

-• People are fallible - even the best people make mistakes
+• People are fallible – even the best can make mistakes

 • Individual behavior is influenced by organizational processes and values

-• Encouragement and reinforcement received from leaders, peers and subordinates lead to higher performance
+• Encouragement and reinforcement given by leaders, peers, and subordinates can lead to higher performance

-• Blameless culture - events can be avoided by understanding mistakes occur and applying the lessons learned from the past events (errors)
+• Mistakes can be avoided by understanding that errors will occur and applying the lessons learned from similar, past events

 Human Performance Modes